adept-D/TelegramBot-ReverseText/README.md

 # TelegramBot-ReverseText
-Telegram Bot that turns over the text that you give him
+Telegram Bot💬 that turns over the text that you give him